NxSys/library.clients-brex/docs/man/source/user/api.rst

 Using the API
 =============

-In order to use this API, there's some requirements that must be followed in your application.
+To use this API, some requirements must be followed in your application.

 Brex Requirements
 -------------------